soulspace-org/overarch/doc/topics/templates.md

 # Template Based Artifact Generation
-Overarch can generate artifacts for model elements via templates.
+Overarch can generate artifacts for model elements and views via templates.
-The model elements, to which a template is applied, are selected via criteria.
-A template can be applied to the collection of selected elements or to each element of the collection.

 The use cases of the tempates range from reports up to automatic code generation.
 Overarch supports forward engineering protected areas for manually written content in generated artifacts